kingdavidmartins/Node.js-Challenges/README.md

 Node.js Challenges & Exercises
 =============================

-###### Every file starts out with a commented section explaining/describing the problem and the expected result/solution.
+###### Every file starts out with a commented section explaining/describing the problem I've created followed by the expected result/solution.

 **Solving, Refactoring, & Implementing ES6**
-  1. Solve Challenges using all the techniques you've learned [Async, ES6, Functional]
+  1. Solve Challenges using all the techniques/technologies I've learned [Async, ES6, Functional]
   2. Create New Folders & use Lodash.js instead of Native methods to solve the  Challenges
   3. Comment code.